concord-consortium/lara/docs/lara-plugin-api/globals.md

 ▸ **onInteractiveAvailable**(`handler`: [IInteractiveAvailableEventHandler](globals.md#iinteractiveavailableeventhandler)): *void*

 Subscribes to InteractiveAvailable events.
-Gets called when any interactive changes its availablity state.
+Gets called when any interactive changes its availability state.
 Currently uses when click to play mode is enabled and the click to play overlay is clicked.

 **Parameters:**